justunsix/debezium-tests/localdev.md

 ### VM Clean up

-After you are done development or testting and need to remove the VM.
+After you are done development or testing and need to remove the VM.
 Remove the Hyper-V configured VM or delete the VirtualBox VM.

 ## Local and Online Development Tools